 Stuffed Poblano Peppers

-poblano peppers
+Stuffed poblano peppers

-If you’ve never cooked with poblano peppers before, they’re a chili pepper with a mild to medium heat level.
+Poblano peppers are a chili pepper with a mild to medium heat level.
 On the Scoville scale, which measures how spicy peppers are, they range from 1,000 to 2,000 Scoville heat units.
 For context, bell peppers score 0, while jalapeños can range anywhere from 2,500 to 8,000.
-In my experience, poblano peppers are typically mild, but if you’re sensitive to spice, choose them with caution.
-Look for larger poblano peppers (they’re typically less spicy) or use regular bell peppers in this recipe.

-Poblano peppers on a baking sheet
+Halved poblano peppers on a baking sheet

-Stuffed Poblano Peppers Recipe Ingredients
+Stuffed Poblano Peppers Ingredients

 I make my stuffed poblano peppers filling with a mix of fresh veggies and heartier plant-based ingredients.
-It’s packed with bold, zesty flavor, but it feels really light and fresh at the same time.
+It’s satisfying and flavorful, but it feels light and fresh at the same time.
 Here’s what’s in it:

 • Rice and black beans – They make this recipe hearty and satisfying!
-White and brown rice both work great here, so use what you have on hand.
+White rice and brown rice both work great here, so use what you have on hand.

 • Cauliflower – The secret ingredient that makes this filling so light!
 Broken into tiny pieces or pulsed into cauliflower rice, it makes you feel like you’re eating more rice than you really are.